 - Name: The display name that you decide to show in Now4real chats.

-- Picture: The picture associated to your email address by a third-party service called Gravatar.
+- Picture: The picture associated with your email address by a third-party service called Gravatar.
 It will be a default random picture if you don’t associate a picture chosen by you to your email address on Gravatar’s website.
+Alternatively, you can choose to display a picture with your name initials.

 In case authentication is provided by the Publisher’s website, we get the fields below from the authentication provider (the Publisher’s website) and we store them: